Last Updated on January 1, 2023

 9. Schwalbe Big Ben Race

-What sets this apart from other brands is that it comes in three different colors.
-These are classic colors like brown, cream, and gray.
-It even has a smaller version which measures 40 mm.
-It is called Little Big Ben.
-This weighs 1.7 lbs.
+What sets this apart from other brands is that it comes in three colors: brown, cream, and gray.
+It even has a smaller version (Little Big Ben) which measures 40 mm and weighs 1.7 lbs.

 Pros